Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: All admissible procedures are closed testing procedures

 \begin{theorem} Let $\mathbf{d}$ be a monotone procedure.
 Then, for every finite $S\subseteq C$,

 is a valid local test of $H_S$.
 For the suite $\boldsymbol\phi = (\boldsymbol\phi_S)_{S\subseteq C, |S|<\infty}$ we have, for all $S \subseteq I\subseteq C$ with $|I|<\infty$,

 \end{theorem}

 Coherence is necessary but not sufficient to guarantee admissibility.
 The procedure $\mathbf{d}^I_{\boldsymbol\phi}(S)$ implied by Theorem \ref{thm sufficiency} may in some cases be truly a uniform improvement over the original, coherent $\mathbf{d}^I(S)$.
-To see a classical example in which a coherent procedure can uniformly improved by a closed testing argument, think of Bonferroni.
+To see a classical example in which a coherent procedure can uniformly improved by closed testing, think of Bonferroni.
 Combined with (\ref{eq interpolate FWER}), Bonferroni is coherent.
-However, it is uniformly improved by Holm's procedure that follows from a well-known step-down argument.
+However, it is uniformly improved by Holm's procedure that follows from a well-known step-down argument that incorporates an estimate of $\pi_0(I)$ into the procedure.
 This stepping-down can be seen as a direct application of closed testing with the local test defined in Theorem \ref{thm sufficiency}.
 Step-down arguments are standard for FWER control and have been applied to several FDP controlling methods in the past \citep{Blanchard2017, Goeman2017, Hemerik2018a}.

 It should be noted that in case of a monotone procedure, the local test $\boldsymbol\phi_S$ defined in Theorem \ref{thm sufficiency} is truly local, in the sense that it uses only the information used by the restricted testing problem $\mathbf{d}^S$ about the hypotheses $H_i$, $i \in S$.
 For example, in a testing problem based on $p$-values, the local test would use only the $p$-values $p_i$, $i \in S$.
 In other testing problems, some global information may be used, e.g. the overall estimate of $\sigma^2$ in a large one-way ANOVA, but still in such situations the local test is very natural: as a local test for $H_S$ we use the test for discovery of signal in hypotheses $H_i$, $i\in S$, that we would use in the situation where the hypotheses $H_i$, $i\notin S$ are not of interest to us.
 Such a local test is implicitly defined by the local procedure $\mathbf{d}^S$.